catseye/Robin/doc/Tutorial.md

     bin/robin --enable-builtins pkg/stdlib.robin fact.robin

-Macros
+Fexprs
 ------

-As we mentioned above, functions aren't intrinsic to Robin — the `fun` operator that creates a function is defined as a macro in the standard library.
+As we mentioned above, functions aren't intrinsic to Robin — the `fun` operator that creates a function is defined as a so-called "fexpr" in the standard library.

-You're quite free to simply import the standard library and use `fun` without knowing or caring that it's defined as a macro.
+You're quite free to simply import the standard library and use `fun` without knowing or caring that it's defined as a fexpr, whatever that is.

-However, you can write your own macros as well, using [`macro`][].
+However, you can write your own fexprs as well, using [`fexpr`][].

-The main difference between a function and a macro is that a macro does *not* evaluate the arguments that are passed to it.
+The main difference between a fexpr and a function is that a fexpr does *not* evaluate the arguments that are passed to it.
 It receives them as an unevaluated S-expression.
 What it does with this unevaluated S-expression is completely up to it.